Weed Out Those Winter Weeds

 Weeds spread in a couple of ways, depending on what type of weed it is.

-Roots: We all know how important it is to remove the roots of a weed when we are hand-pulling them.
+We all know how important it is to remove the roots of a weed when we are hand-pulling them.
 This is because perennial lawn weeds will spread with their roots as well as by seed.
 This is one of the key differences between annual and perennial lawn weeds and makes perennial weeds much harder to kill.
 They also grow faster and, if left unchecked, can quickly take over your lawn.

-Although you can’t always stop weeds getting into your yard, you can prepare for them.
+While you can’t always stop weeds getting into your yard, you can prepare for them.

 Not all weeds will appear during winter.
 Just as most plants will require a certain soil temperature to sprout, weeds are the same.
-However, there are a few weeds with lower temperature requirements such as Wintergrass, Bindii and Creeping Oxalis.
-Onionweed and Sedge weeds such as Nutgrass may also make an appearance but are less common than the other 3.

-Winter Grass (Poa Annua) is a particularly pesky weed.
+Winter Grass is a particularly pesky weed.
 In fact, it’s a downright nuisance!
 If it has the chanced to drop its seeds, it will come back next winter, and it will come back twice as bad.
 Winter Grass will start germinating during May and will start to emerge late May and through June.

 This weed can be quite difficult to spot if you don’t know what you’re looking for.
 It has soft, drooping leaves and grows in small tufts.
 If you spot a patch of grass that doesn’t look the same as the rest of your lawn, it’s best to remove it as quickly as possible as it could well be Winter Grass.
 Once its triangular shaped seed heads do appear, Winter Grass is much easier to spot but it will also mean that it’ll reappear next year.

-Creeping Oxalis may look sweet and innocent, especially once it flowers, but if left to run rampant, it will take over your lawn- and quickly.
 As it is a perennial weed, it spreads with both its roots and its seeds.
 It’ll run along the surface of your soil and produce more roots as it spreads.
 Then once it matures, its seed pod will dry out and then explode, spreading even further.

 Creeping Oxalis has green, heart-shaped leaves, similar to the clover, and will produce small bright yellow flowers.
 These will have five petals and will be about 3-4mm in diameter.